A beginner’s guide to skiing in Georgia, including a quick look at the country’s four established ski resorts and their offerings.

 It’s possible to hire a car and self-drive, but the mountain roads can be tricky, especially in winter.
 Only choose this option if you’re a confident driver, and be sure to double-check conditions by calling the roads department before you set off. → Check car rental prices on Local Rent.

 Marshrukta minibuses leave for Gudauri from Didube Station in Tbilisi.
-A one-way trip takes around 2-2.5 hours and costs 15 GEL.
-Many vans continue to Kazbegi/Stepantsminda, so be sure to tell the driver you want to get off in Gudauri.
+A one-way trip takes around 2-2.5 hours and costs 10-15 GEL.
+Some vans continue to Kazbegi/Stepantsminda, so be sure to tell the driver you want to get off in Gudauri.

 See here for a detailed Gudauri Transport Guide and more options.